Okunev culture: Characteristics

-The typological horizon between the development of the Afanas’ev and Okunev steppe cultures in the Minusinsk Basin and the development of the later Andronovo type is very thin.
+The typological horizon between the development of the Afanas'ev and Okunev steppe cultures in the Minusinsk Basin and the development of the later Andronovo type is very thin.

-Finds from the Okunev culture include works of art, which included stone statues with human faces (Tas Khyz, as well as Ulug Khurtuyakh tas) and images of birds and beasts hammered out on stone slabs or engraved on bone plaques.
+Finds from the Okunev culture include works of art, including stone statues with human faces (Tas Khyz, as well as Ulug Khurtuyakh tas) and images of birds and beasts hammered out on stone slabs or engraved on bone plaques.

-There were no significant indications of property and social stratification.
+There are no significant indications of property and social stratification.